YahooArchive/YaraParser/README.md

 __[Huang et al., 20012]__ Huang, Liang, Suphan Fayong, and Yang Guo.
 "Structured perceptron with inexact search."
 Proceedings of the 2012 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 Association for Computational Linguistics, 2012.

 __[Nivre, 2004]__ Nivre, Joakim.
 "Incrementality in deterministic dependency parsing."
 In Proceedings of the Workshop on Incremental Parsing: Bringing Engineering and Cognition Together, pp. 50-57.
 Association for Computational Linguistics, 2004.

+__[Nivre and Fernández-González, 2014]__ Nivre, Joakim, and Daniel Fernández-González.
+"Arc-Eager Parsing with the Tree Constraint."
+Computational Linguistics, 40(2), (2014): 259-267.

 __[Sun et al., 2013]__ Sun, Xu, Takuya Matsuzaki, and Wenjie Li.
 "Latent structured perceptrons for large-scale learning with hidden information."
 IEEE Transactions on Knowledge and Data Engineering, 25.9 (2013): 2063-2075.